fqantonio/aqua/JOURNAL.md

    https://websummit.com/

 Professionals faires (to be discussed):

 4. Oceanology international, Londres, 10-12 março 2026
 5. Isobay, 16-18 junho, Basc Country
 6. Conference, https://www.it.pt/Events/Event/4345
 7. https://www.infratech.de/en

 ## November
+This november we had a proficous meeting with ESTM of IPLeiria a University school where the sea and water areas are important for their biology research and training teams.

+It was decided that we will start a program from March 2026 to July 2026 to test, use as a pedagogical tool and as a platform fro plancton research.
+So, our major task now is to prepare everything in order for ESTM has the best experience with our USV platform.
+And we are also keen to know the reception in March and the outcames in July.

+For now this are the tasks until **March 2026**: prepare, prepare and prepare, and test, test and test!

 - [x] Use the radio receptor with 10 CH
 - [x] MP parameters: see discussion on ArduPilot Discourse about AHRS warning;
 - [x] Presentations and faires

-- [ ] Publish the testing walls and layer height results and conclusions;
+- [x] Publish the testing walls and layer height results and conclusions;
-- [ ] Milling the covers
+- [x] Milling the covers
-- [ ] reseal;
+- [x] reseal;
-- [ ] giroscope calibration warnings: first time;
+- [x] giroscope calibration warnings: first time;
-- [ ] Battery safety sweetch warning;
+- [x] Battery safety sweetch warning;
+- [x] Nicla Vision WIFI: print and assemble

+- [ ] Put the vynil logos (email entities)
 - [ ] Normal/simple driving mode issues;
-- [ ] Use the radio receptor with 10 CH, with VRA and VRB Flysky Radio
 - [ ] Driving modes: AUTO; GUIDED; LOITER; PosHOLD; RTL; SMART RTL; MANUAL; ACRO; HOLD; STABILIZE: choose! https://ardupilot.org/rover/docs/boat-configuration.html; https://ardupilot.org/rover/docs/rover-control-modes.html
 - [ ] Control and GPS point test;